kailevy/sketchibot/stories/story1.md

 ![Contour plotting of a cow!](../images/cow_gif.gif)

 The resultant data structure came out as a list of lists, where each inner list is a contour, and each contour a list of points.
 In essence, a collection of strokes in 'connect-the-dots' form.
 We noticed however that the strokes weren't ordered very logically, and would often jump around, which would be very inefficient for our robot.
 Additionally, a few times multiple strokes covered the same edges on the image-- we plan on exploring methods of pre-filtering to cut down on these inefficiencies.

+### Command Planning and Virtual Interface

+In order to command the robot to draw an image, we need to send the Neato a series of waypoints that it would have to get to with the marker down.
+We created a drawing test and visual interface to format the waypoints nicely.
+In this interface, you can sketch out a path or series of paths on screen with a "page" proportional to the size of the actual paper size the Neato will be drawing on.
+Each path consists of a series of waypoints, and all of the waypoints are scaled up to the actual dimensions the Neato works in (meters).
+Once the scaling is performed, the paths undergo two filtration methods: one in which waypoints within a certain distance from prior waypoints are filtered out, and one in which waypoints within a certain angle tolerance are filtered out.
+The final "directions" for the Neato consist of a single array of paths, each path being an array of waypoint coordinates.

 ## Decisions Going Forward
 <!-- TODO: @Everyone: Do this -->